Skip to content

-The West End Place Condominium Association is a mixed-income residential community of 183 apartments, an underground parking garage, street-level commercial units, green spaces, and a museum to preserves the history of the old West End neighborhood.
-Residential units are organized into two housing cooperatives:
+West End Place is a mixed-income residential community that includes: 183 apartments, an underground parking garage, street-level commercial units, green spaces, and a museum to preserves the history of the old West End neighborhood.
+The property opened in 1997, and residential units are organized into two housing cooperatives:

 - West End Place One Corporation

-A residential cooperative comprised of 82 one, two and three bedroom apartments of which: 58 are subsidized by a project based Section 8 contract, and 24 are rent controlled with low income housing tax credits.
-Those shareholders residing in a Section 8 apartment pay 30% of their income in rent and the balance (based on the market rate) is paid by Housing and Urban Development.
-The shareholders residing in the low income housing tax credit apartments pay a maximum rent which is based on 60% of the area median income for the family size.
+A residential cooperative comprised of 82 one, two and three bedroom apartments controlled with low income housing tax credits (LIHTC) of which 58 are subsidized by a project based Section 8 contract.
+Those shareholders residing in a Section 8 apartment pay 30% of their gross annual income in rent and the balance is paid by The Department of Housing and Urban Development (HUD).
+The shareholders residing in LIHTC apartments pay a maximum rent which is based on 60% of the Area Median Income (AMI) for the family size published by HUD.
+The LIHTC rent is fixed, does not fluctuate according to household income; however, it may change according to the AMI.
 Cooperative One maintains a waitlist for all unit sizes and subsidies.
-The waitlist is currently closed due to high interest and the anticipated wait for a unit is over three years.
+The waitlist has been closed since May 1, 2011 due to high interest.
 All applicants who are considered for a unit at Cooperative One are certified as being income eligible per HUD and LIHTC regulations.